 Learning the skills to effectively self-promote is key to establishing a financially successful career in the music industry.
 No matter how talented you are, it’s pointless churning out great songs while nobody knows they exist.
 Artists, at the beginning of their career, often underestimate not only the power of music-marketing but the importance of learning to do it well.

 Here are some of the most common music-marketing mistakes, and how you can avoid them:

-#1Only using social media
+#1Only using social media for music marketing

 Social media sites offer a unique platform of communication between musicians and their fans.
 Artists can share videos, reviews, and information about future gigs to keep their followers excited about their work.

 However, while Facebook, Twitter and Instagram might be great tools for keeping your existing followers up-to-date, social media has limited potential to expand your fanbase.
 People tend to ignore the advertisements littering their social media feeds, and funnel their attention towards the profiles that they already know.

 Therefore, it’s vital that you explore alternative avenues of music marketing, rather than relying on social media alone to introduce new people to your music.

 Furthermore, when it comes to business communication with labels, promoters and journalists you should use more formal platforms, like e-mail or telephone.
 Not only is this more professional, but any respected influencer will be bombarded daily with Facebook messages from wannabe artists — messages which they probably ignore.

 It can be very difficult to secure a feature article with one of the major music publications — even for musicians who have already amassed a significant following.
 But, you shouldn’t underestimate the power of freelance bloggers as part of your music marketing campaign, who normally focus on a specific genre or style of music.